Netflix’s first CEO: Why Netflix will win the streaming wars

 But as you also know, we’re a long way from being fully built out.
 If you look at the penetration of all the streaming services combined across the world’s internet population, it’s very small still, right?
 This is not where we’re going to be seeing a huge advantage, the same types of leaps that took place when we pioneered rental by mail and then used that as a platform to move into delivering movies via bits or wire over the air.

 You’re going to see this spreading.
 And I think the real lesson here is that what’s made this happen is not some innate movie ability of a company like Netflix.
-It’s the fact that these things we put in place at the very beginning—the flexibility, the culture—allowed us to adapt to changes as they came and ride those things out, to move from selling to be able to drop selling DVDs and moved to renting them, from renting them to streaming them, to move to developing our own content.
-And in the future, who knows, maybe we’ll be beaming movies telepathically into our fillings.
+It’s the fact that these things we put in place at the very beginning—the flexibility, the culture—allowed us to adapt to changes as they came and ride those things out, to move from selling to be able to drop selling DVDs and move to renting them, from renting them to streaming them, to move to developing our own content.
+And in the future, who knows, maybe we’ll be beaming movies telepathically into our dental fillings.
 And as long as that culture and those things that Reed and I started during those very first drives in the car are there, I think Netflix can straddle that divide too.